CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 - Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in VS Code.
 Your commit message might be something like, "Update URL variables."

 {:.alert .alert-yellow}
 **Another option for deploying your site:** If you have your own server for hosting your site, you can build the site with Jekyll and then move the files to your web server.
 This allows for the publishing of CollectionBuilder sites on your own or your organization's web servers.
-Read our [Building Your Site documentation](https://collectionbuilder.github.io/cb-docs/docs/deploy/build/){:target="_blank" rel="noopener"} for more info.
+Read our [Building Your Site documentation](https://collectionbuilder.github.io/cb-docs/docs/deploy/build/) for more info.

-## 17. Push your changes to GitHub using VS Code [(Video Version)](https://www.youtube.com/watch?v=YXLju-mJX-E&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=16){:target="_blank" rel="noopener" class="text-small"}
+## 17. Push your changes to GitHub using VS Code [(Video Version)](https://www.youtube.com/watch?v=YXLju-mJX-E&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=16){:.text-small}

 - To Push all your committed local changes up to GitHub, click on the **Source Control** icon, i.e. the network icon on the left side, or press Ctrl + Shift + G.